rolo298github/first-custom-theme/README.md

 ***Work In Progress***

 <p>This is my first custom theme for the Brackets editor.
 I am a new student to web development and github.
-So please bare with me as I learn to setup this project up.</p>
+So please bare with me as I learn to setup this project.</p>

 <h3>Resources</h3>
 Here are a couple resources I found that are very useful when I was creating my first custome theme.